First Aid Homeopathy for Horses

 Disadvantages of Homeopathy in First Aid:

-- action if remedy is not selected carefully
+- no action if remedy is not selected carefully

 - response may be less dramatic than conventional medicine